dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 For more info, check out this [FAQ page on this topic](/faqs/Environments/custom-branch-settings)!

 ### Extended attributes

 :::note
 Extended attributes are currently _not_ taken into consideration for SSH Tunneling.
 :::

-Extended Attributes allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
+Extended attributes allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
 It provides users with more control over environments (both deployment and development) and extends how dbt Cloud connects to the data platform within a given environment.

-Extended Attributes are set at the environment level, and can partially override connection or environment credentials, including any custom environment variables.
+Extended attributes are set at the environment level, and can partially override connection or environment credentials, including any custom environment variables.
 You can set any YAML attributes that a dbt adapter accepts in its `profiles.yml`.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/extended-attributes.jpg" width="95%" title="Extended Attributes helps users add profiles.yml attributes to dbt Cloud Environment settings using a free form text box." /> <br />